wp-plugins/post-pay-counter/readme.txt

 If you want to translate it in your own language and get a discount on the PRO version, [contact us](http://www.thecrowned.org/contact-me)!

 == Changelog ==
+= 2.491 =
+* Tweak: new actions needed for the [Facebook addon](http://www.thecrowned.org/facebook-pay-per-social-interactions-shares-likes-and-comments?utm_source=wprep&utm_medium=link&utm_campaign=ppcp_fb).
+* Tweak: notifications processing only made in wp-admin, just as a bit of speed-up.

 = 2.490 =
 * Feature: possible to filter stats view by user role: select a user role and get stats only for users belonging to that one.
 * Fixed: prevent PHP warning if website can't contact developer server to check for notifications.